Opiliones: Stridulation

-Multiple species within the Laniatores and Dyspnoi possess stridulating organs, which are used as intraspecific communication and have also been shown to be used as a second line of defense when restrained by a predator.
+Multiple species within the Laniatores and Dyspnoi possess stridulating organs – body parts that can be rubbed together to generate sound – which are used as intraspecific communication and have also been shown to be used as a second line of defense when restrained by a predator.

 Retaliation

 Armored harvestmen in Laniatores can often use their modified morphology as weapons.
 Many have spines on their pedipalps, back legs, or bodies.
 By pinching with their chelicerae and pedipalps, they can cause harm to a potential predator.
-Also this has been proven to increase survival against recluse spiders by causing injury, allowing the harvestman to escape from predation.
+This has been proven to increase survival against recluse spiders by causing injury, allowing the harvestman to escape from predation.

 Chemical

 Harvestmen are well known for being chemically protected.
-They exude strongly odored secretions from their scent glands, called ozopores, that act as a shield against predators; this is the most effective defense they use which creates a strong and unpleasant taste.
-In Cyphophthalmi the scent glands release naphthoquinones, chloro-naphthoquinones and aliphatic methyl ketones, Insidiatores use nitrogen-containing substances, terpenes, aliphatic ketones, and phenolics, while Grassatores use alkylated phenolics and benzoquinones, and Palpatores use substances like naphthoquinones, methyl- and ethyl-ketones, and naphthoquinones.
+They exude strongly odored secretions from their scent glands, called ozopores, that act as a shield against predators; this creates a strong and unpleasant taste, which is often their most effective defense.
+In Cyphophthalmi the scent glands release naphthoquinones, chloro-naphthoquinones and aliphatic methyl ketones, Insidiatores use nitrogen-containing substances, terpenes, aliphatic ketones, and phenolics, while Grassatores use alkylated phenolics and benzoquinones, and Palpatores use substances like naphthoquinones, methyl- and ethyl-ketones.
 These secretions have successfully protected the harvestmen against wandering spiders (Ctenidae), wolf spiders (Lycosidae) and Formica exsectoides ants.
 However, these chemical irritants are not able to prevent four species of harvestmen being preyed upon by the black scorpion Bothriurus bonariensis (Bothriuridae).
 These secretions contain multiple volatile compounds that vary among individuals and clades.